 - Show a demo – Talking about how your pre-developed app will operate can possibly help app investors visualize it in real use, but showing a demo leaves a lasting impression.
 A demo or prototype may not be a totally functional app, but it allows potential investors to interact with your software and “experience” it for themselves.

 - Pitch it well – The key to pitching seed money firms or investors confidently is practice, practice and more practice.
 Practice your pitch in front of a mirror; record yourself and play it back for critique; pitch it in front of friends and family, and get their feedback; pitch it EVERY CHANCE YOU GET!
 Eventually, pitching your app idea will become second nature – the more you practice it, the quicker your confidence will build.

-- Evaluate and optimize – Unfortunately, you won’t convince every investor to provide seed capital; but you will receive valuable feedback each and every time you pitch your app concept.
+- Evaluate and optimize – Unfortunately, you won’t convince every investor to invest; but you will receive valuable feedback each and every time you pitch your app concept.
 Don’t lose sleep over an investor’s critique of your startup, but use their feedback to optimize your pitch.
+Each time you get rejected, you learn more and more about how to raise seed funding.
 Identify the weaknesses in your pitch and in your business, and strengthen them until they are no longer seen as weaknesses.

 Putting It All In Action

 Knowing how to raise seed funding for an app is about as beneficial as having just an app idea – it means nothing without execution.
 In your startup journey, it is vital to be honest with yourself about whether your startup is truly fundable, or if you need to put in more legwork to validate your idea first.
-There are many layers to successfully landing your first seed funding investor, and many more layers to building a successful app startup.
+Once you know how to raise seed funding, that’s where the real work begins – because now you have to do it!

 Can’t decide what the next step is in your seed funding journey?
 Contact us today and schedule a free consultation with one of our app startup experts!